BlissRoms-x86/Documentation/Installation/install-from-bootable-usb.md

 ![Partitioned](../.gitbook/assets/uefi-partitioned.png)

+### Installing On Existing Partition

+Once the installer boots, you will be asked to select your target ESP (EFI) partition first (Usually the first partition in the drive, around 500mb-2gb), then you will be asked to select the target install drive.

-Now that we have the drives partitioned, we can start to install android.
-Select the ANDROID partition that we have made before, and format it as ext4. this is the recomended format unless windows compatibility is need, in that case select NTFS. and click < Yes > on the next screen
+You will then need to choose what drive to install it too, this could be a pre-existing partition or the partition you created above.
+Select that larger target partition and format it as ext4. this is the recomended format.
+Click < Yes > on the next screen

 ![Format Drive p1](../.gitbook/assets/uefi-ext4.png)
 ![Format Drive p2](../.gitbook/assets/uefi-risks.png)